redislabs-training/ru204/README.md

 ## Redis Setup Option 1: Use Docker

+This is the most straightforward option, and the recommended one for Windows users.
 First, make sure you have [Docker installed](https://docs.docker.com/get-docker/).

 This course uses the Redis Stack Docker container.
 Download and start it with Docker Compose as follows: